 Bulgaria – Just like in Turkey, lokum (локум) is the name for Turkish delight in Bulgaria and is very popular in the country.
 Lokum from Bulgaria isn’t normally imported as the country produces its own.

 Greece – Known as loukoumi (λουκούμι) in Greece, the Greek variation of the dessert is traditionally served with coffee.
-The most popular flavour of loukoumi in Greece in mastic and it is widely available in the country.
+The most popular flavour of loukoumi in Greece is mastic and it is widely available in the country.

-There is another confection in Greece similar to loukoumi known as akanes, which is flavoured with fresh goats milk butter rather than fruit essence which is used in the more commonly known loukoumi.
+There is another confection in Greece similar to loukoumi known as akanes, which is flavoured with fresh goat's milk butter rather than fruit essence which is used in the more commonly known loukoumi.

 Akanes is exclusively made in the town of Serres and the origin of the name dates back to when the region was under Ottoman rule, akanes was originally called hakanes halva (coming from the Turkish word han and kağan, originally Mongolian terms and used as titles for rulers connoting that the confection was reserved for royalty).